 17.8 Angle Closure Glaucoma Patients should be advised that taking venlafaxine can cause mild pupillary dilation, which in susceptible individuals, can lead to an episode of angle closure glaucoma.
 Pre-existing glaucoma is almost always open-angle glaucoma because angle closure glaucoma, when diagnosed, can be treated definitively with iridectomy.
 Open-angle glaucoma is not a risk factor for angle closure glaucoma.
 Patients may wish to be examined to determine whether they are susceptible to angle closure, and have a prophylactic procedure (e.g., iridectomy), if they are susceptible. [see Warnings and Precautions (5.4)]

-17.9 Sexual Dysfunction Advise patient that use of venlafaxine extended-release tablets may cause symptoms of sexual dysfunction in both male and female patients.
-Inform patients that they should discuss any changes in sexual function and potential management strategies with their healthcare provider [see Warnings and Precautions (5.18)] Manufactured by: Central Islin NY 11722 Manufactured for:
+17.9 Sexual Dysfunction vise patient that use of ve $female\ patients.\ Inform\ patients\ that\ they\ should\ discuss\ any\ changes\ in\ sexual\ function\ and\ potential\ management\ strategies\ with$ their healthcare provider [see Warnings and Precautions (5.18)].